Systemd is a suite that manages to do many tasks in Debian/ Ubuntu OS. In this lesson, I only focus on its service management aspect.

 sudo systemctl start mpd.service # or stop/ restart

 polkitis necessary for power management as an unprivileged user.
 If you are in a local systemd-logind user session and no other session is active, the following commands will work without root privileges.
 If not (for example, because another user is logged into a tty), systemd will automatically ask you for the root password.
 From Arch wiki

-This mean if only you are using the desktop, you can use these command without sudo.
+This means if only you are using the desktop, you can use these commands without sudo.

 5. Create your own systemd service

 The reason why I create a systemd service is I need a way for a script to survive a reboot (autostart when boot).